IBM/visualize-unstructured-data-with-watson/README.md

 When the reader has completed this Code Pattern, they will understand how to:

 * Create and use an instance of Watson Natural Language Understanding
-* Leverage Apache Tika for text extraction
+* Leverage Apache Tika to extract text from unstructured files
 * Use D3.js for displaying the visuals

 ![](doc/source/images/architecture.png)